Senior Manager, Facilities and Programs

 Not only do we monitor the thickness and composition of the ice, we also make sure that there is not too much weight on the ice surface.
 Keep in mind that the Skateway is a free-floating sheet of ice on a body of water.
 The weight of crowds, snow and snow removal equipment must be dispersed for the ice to remain safe.
 The ice inspection team monitors the vertical movement of the ice.
 If the ice sinks, it means there is too much weight on its surface at that location.

-People often ask me what I consider to be the enemy of ice.
-My answer is snow.
-When snow is allowed to accumulate, it forms an insulating blanket over the ice and eats away at the ice surface.
-The weight of the snow also depresses the ice surface.
+Snow is the enemy of the ice.
+When snow accumulates, it forms an insulating blanket over the ice and eats away at the surface.
+Its weight of the snow also depresses the surface.
 That is why, after a snowfall, the maintenance crew is quick to get to work on the Skateway with snow blowers and snowplows to clear away the snow.

 Just removing the snow is not enough to turn the Rideau Canal into the world’s largest skating rink.
 After the snow is cleared away, the ice surface is swept and flooded to smooth out the cracks.
 This process is repeated each night, weather permitting, to provide a safe skating surface just in time for the early morning skaters.